Siddhantkhandelwal18/credit_chatbot/Credit_Policy2.md

 -
 - Loan Eligibility Policy – Minimum Income Requirement To be eligible for a loan with MS Fincap, applicants must have a minimum total income of ₹20,000 per month.
 This requirement ensures the applicant's financial stability and repayment capability.
+- less than ₹20,000 per month are not eligible.